dmandalidis/docker-client/README.md

 * [User Manual](https://github.com/dmandalidis/docker-client/blob/master/docs/user_manual.md)

 ## Version compatibility
-docker-client is built and tested against the most recent releases of `docker-ce` (actually those that can be found in Ubuntu xenial).
-The plan is to eventually align with the respective Docker support cycle for each version (7 months).
+docker-client is built and tested against the two most recent major releases of `docker-ce`

-This doesn't mean that we will break everything on every `docker-ce` release, but bugs that cannot be reproduced using the supported docker versions will not be fixed.

 For a list the currently supported docker versions you can take a look [here][1], while the API version compatibility matrix can be found at the *API version matrix* section on